klogging/klogging/docs/Configuration.md

 import io.klogging.rendering.RENDER_SIMPLE

 loggingConfiguration {
-    // Render as a string message and send to standout output stream. sink("stdout", RENDER_SIMPLE, STDOUT)
+    // Render as a string message and send to standard output stream. sink("stdout", RENDER_SIMPLE, STDOUT)
-    // Render as a string message and send to standout error stream. sink("stderr", RENDER_SIMPLE, STDERR)
+    // Render as a string message and send to standard error stream. sink("stderr", RENDER_SIMPLE, STDERR)
     // Render as CLEF (by default) and send to a Seq server. sink("seq", seq(server = "http://localhost:5341"))